Anybody2007/guacamole-docker/README.md

     ```

 2. **Initial Run**:

+   After running.
+    ```
+    docker-compose up
+    ```

-After running `docker-compose up`, you might encounter an error due to the lack of the necessary database schema and user.
+   You might encounter an error while accessing to url.
+Due to the lack of the necessary database schema and user.

    To resolve this, proceed with the following steps.

-3. **Download Guacamole SQL Files**:
+4. **Download Guacamole SQL Files**:
 - Visit the [Guacamole release page](https://guacamole.apache.org/releases/) and download the `guacamole-auth-jdbc-x.x.x.tar.gz` file for the latest version.
 - Extract the files:
   ```